 - Coherence — systemic alignment

-Agreement helps decisions.
-Coherence helps evolution.
+Agreement helps teams decide.
+Coherence helps systems evolve.

 - From Seeing to Shaping — how conscious leadership transforms systems